 Although it varies by patient and depends on the particular dermal filler used, results from dermal filler injections are immediate and typically last for six to 24 months, depending upon the filler used and the area treated.
 Most patients report that the area treated continues to look improved even after the filler has been fully resorbed.

-Is there downtime after filler injections?
-What are the most common side effects?
+- Is there downtime?
+What are the common side effects of filler injections?

 Immediately following the injections, you may experience: